-Your mind will come up with all sorts of excuses to keep something when it’s time to decide whether to toss or keep.
+Does your mind come up with all sorts of excuses to keep something when it’s time to decide whether to toss or keep?

 - Have I worn or used this item in the past year?

 - Is it useful or is it just a waste of space?

 - Do I (truly) have any plans to utilize this item in the near future?

 - Would I purchase this again?